Permits for off-label use

 To use a pest animal bait product that contains the poison 1080 (sodium fluoroacetate) or PAPP (4-aminopropiophenone) in a way that's contrary to the DfU, you must have a section 25A permit from Agriculture Victoria.

-Permits to authorise the use of 1080 and PAPP contrary to the label of the chemical product are issued by the Australian Pesticides and Veterinary Medicines Authority (APVMA).
+Permits to authorise the use of 1080 and PAPP contrary to the label of the chemical product are issued by the APVMA.

 Registered chemicals database

-APVMA's Public Chemical Registration Information System (PubCRIS) is a searchable database that lists all:
+The APVMA has a searchable database, Public Chemical Registration Information System (PubCRIS) that lists all:

 • currently registered chemical products